Short Bridge - South Santiam River

 Historical Landmarks OregonSwimmingPicnickingFishing Oregon

-The Short Covered Bridge carries High Deck Road over the South Fork of the South Santiam River, about 12 miles east of Sweet Home near the small community of Cascadia.
-This 105-foot (32 m) bridge is one of Oregon's 17 remaining Howe truss-style covered bridges, a design that uses a combination of diagonal wooden timbers and vertical iron rods to distribute weight and keep the structure strong.
+This 105-foot (32 m) structure is one of Oregon's 17 remaining Howe truss-style covered bridges - a design that uses diagonal wooden timbers and vertical iron rods to distribute weight and keep the structure strong.

 What makes Short Bridge stand out is its wooden shingle roof, a feature that only a handful of Oregon's covered bridges still have.
 Most covered bridges today use metal roofing, so this original material gives Short Bridge an especially authentic, historic feel.